LAStools/LAStools.github.io/download/txt2las_README.md

   (13) : additional attributes described as extra bytes (10 and up)
   H : a hexadecimal string encoding the RGB color
   J : a hexadecimal string encoding the intensity
+ (HSV): color in HSV model [0,360|100].
+Converted internally to RGB.
+ (HSL): color in HSL model [0,360|100].
+Converted internally to RGB.
+ (hsv): color in HSV model [0,1].
+Converted internally to RGB.
+ (hsl): color in HSL model [0,1].
+Converted internally to RGB.

+If additionsl attributes are to be imported, this attributes has to be declared.
+See example chapter.

+If the file contains a line with the column description, as outputted by the '-coldesc' flag in las2txt, the '-parse' argument can be omitted, and it will be automatically detected by inferring the format from the file's own description.

+### column descriptions
+Possible column descriptions in the first line to generate the parse format.
+This descriptions can be generated using las2txt with -coldesc argument.
+  Column description  Resulting parse character x                   x coordinate y                   y coordinate z                   z coordinate
+  X                   X (unscaled raw X value)
+  Y                   Y (unscaled raw Y value)
+  Z                   Z (unscaled raw Z value) gps_time            t (gps time) intensity           i scan_angle          a point_source_id     p classification      c user_data           u return_number       r number_of_returns   n edge_of_flight_line e scan_direction_flag d withheld_flag       h keypoint_flag       k
+  synthetic_flag      g
+  skip                s (skip this column without warning) overlap_flag        o scanner_channel     l
+  R                   R (RGB red)
+  G                   G (RGB green)
+  B                   B (RGB blue)
+  HSV_H               (HSV) HSV color model hue [0..360] HSV_S                                     saturation [0..100]
+  HSV_V                                     value [0..100]
+  HSV_h               (hsv) HSV color model hue [0..1] HSV_s                                     saturation [0..1]
+  HSV_v                                     value [0..1]
+  HSL_H               (HSL) HSL color model hue [0..360] HSL_S                                     saturation [0..100]
+  HSL_L                                     luminance [0..100]
+  HSL_h               (hsl) HSL color model hue [0..1] HSL_s                                     saturation [0..1]
+  HSL_l                                     luminance [0..1]

+Other header descriptions will output a warning and the column will be skipped during import.

 ### output separator
 The '-osep [sep]' argument specifies the output format of a text(xyz or csv) output.